jeromechanut/IMMERSE/DEMO/overflow_demo.md

 Here are a couple of animations illustrating the nesting of grids with different vertical coordinates (and horizontal resolution).
 "zps" refers to z-coordinates with partial bottom cells.
-"sco" means s continuous coordinates, here steched over the bottom
+"sco" means s continuous coordinates, here streched over the bottom
 ## OVERFLOW test case:
 Outer grid has zps coordinates and 60m (1km) vertical (horizontal) grid spacing.
 If not stated otherwise, grid coupling is "two-way", so that the embedded (child) grid feedbacks its solution to the outer (parent) grid.
 In any case, nested grid is horizontally refined by a factor 3.
 ### zps with a vertical refinement of 3